-- Compulsory data: Name, specific contact details (e-mail and postal address, country of residence), subject of the request (it may contain personal data in case it relates to an identified or identifiable natural person);
+- Compulsory data: Name (first name, last name), specific contact details (e-mail and postal address, country of residence), subject of the request (it may contain personal data in case it relates to an identified or identifiable natural person);

 - Non-compulsory data: other contact details (telephone and telefax numbers), category and organisation;